Pan-Seared Halibut with Meyer Lemon & White Grapefruit Balsamic

 1 teaspoon garlic powder

-Optional garnish: fresh parsley, chives, or lemon zest
+Optional garnish: parsley, chives, or lemon zest

 Instructions

-• Add halibut and sear for 3–4 minutes per side until golden and just cooked through.
+• Add halibut and sear 3–4 minutes per side until golden and just cooked through.
 Remove and set aside.

 Chef’s Tip